Snapp-Org/deploypro-docs/docs/aws/1-generate-credentials.md

 # AWS - Generate Credentials

-This page explains how to optain the `Access` and `Secret KEY` for an AWS account and later use them to deploy your application using `DeployPRO` service.
+This page explains how to optain the `Access` and `Secret KEY` for an AWS account and later use them to deploy your application on GitHub repository using `DeployPRO` service.

 ## Overview